AceRB-notabot/KanaShift/README.md

 ## Overview

 KanaShift is a password-based text obfuscation scheme for Latin and Japanese text, preserving separators and tokens.
-It is part of the ROT500K family, together with its sibling PhonoShift, all available in this repository, and both are intentionally hardened using cryptographic primitives to make reversal without the password costly.
+Just like its sibling PhonoShift (ROT500K), also available in this repository, KanaShift is intentionally hardened using cryptographic primitives to make reversal without the password costly.

 Internally, ROT500K derives a keystream using PBKDF2 with 500,000 iterations (“500K”), making each password guess deliberately slow.
 Unlike ROT13, which can be reversed instantly by anyone, reversal here requires guessing the correct password.